Participatory Housing and Urban Development

 In response, the Homeless People’s Federation of the Philippines (HPFP) deepened its problem-solving relationship with the city government and other urban poor associations.

-Together, civil society organizations and government have successfully followed a path of housing creation, relocation and disaster rehabilitation without evictions or distant relocations for almost two-thirds of the city's 27,000 urban poor families.
+Together, civil society organizations and government have successfully followed a path of housing creation, relocation and disaster rehabilitation almost two-thirds of the city's 27,000 urban poor families, without forced evictions or distant relocations.

-The municipal government contributed land banked within city limits, and community groups organized informal – often evicted and squatting – households using innovative approaches such as savings groups, new building materials and participatory planning.
+The municipal government contributed land banked within city limits, and community groups organized informal – often evicted and squatting – households using innovative approaches such as savings groups and participatory planning.

 There is no prior existing relationship between the project and WRI.
 For full disclosure, please visit here.